Clinical and Health Services Research

 Health Care Delivery in Non-Health Care Settings

-Research to understand or improve formal health care provided to health disparity populations in school-based health centers, the workplace, and criminal justice settings.
+Research to understand or improve formal healthcare provided to populations affected by health disparities in school-based health centers, the workplace and criminal justice settings.
 This does not include health promotion activities that may be delivered by non-medical personnel in these settings or other settings (e.g., health fairs).

 Program Contact: Dr. Rada Dagher